angular-dashboard-framework/generator-adf-widget/app/templates/_README.md

 #### Other build goals

-Each goal can be used as parameter for the gulp command.
+Each goal can be used as a parameter for the gulp command.

 * *clean*: removes the dist folder
 * *lint*: checks css and javascript files for common errors